gerph/riscos-presenter/rougol/speaker-notes.md

 The service is a front end that lets you give it JFPatch code, builds it on a cloud serverm, and then returns the result to you.

-I wanted it to be a tool that could be used like Matthew Godbolt's compiler explorer.
-It does a different thing, and JFPatch-as-a-service isn't anywhere near as polished and professional as that, but... that's where the idea and structure came from.
-Matthew's an ex-RISC OS user.
+I wanted it to be a tool that could be used like Matt Godbolt's compiler explorer.
+If you've not seen it, it's a website that lets you enter some code and examine what the compiler makes of it, what instructions it compiles to and how they're ordered.
+It does a different thing to JFPatch-as-a-service, and my work isn't anywhere near as polished and professional as that, but... that's where the idea and structure came from.
+Matt's an ex-RISC OS user.

 ---
 # JFPatch-as-a-Service